Design of Shallow Foundations

 - Assess the suitability of shallow foundations for the different loading and soil conditions

-- Identify the different factors affecting the resistance of shallow foundations
+- Identify the different factors affecting the performance of shallow foundations

-- Understand the procedures to design shallow foundations to withstand compressive, uplift and inclined loads in cohesionless and cohesive soils
+- Understand the procedures to design shallow foundations to withstand compressive, uplift and horizontal loads in cohesionless and cohesive soils

-- Carry out structural and geotechnical designs of shallow foundations as per the most commonly used design references in North America, including the Canadian Foundation Engineering Manual, AASHTO and the Canadian Highway Bridge Code
+- Structural and geotechnical designs of shallow foundations as per the most commonly used design references in North America, including CSA A23.3, CHBDC S6-19, AASHTO LRFD Bridge Design Specifications and the Canadian Foundation Manual

 This course is intended to develop an understanding of the theories and procedures required to design statically loaded shallow foundations.
-This includes an introduction to the different configurations of shallow foundations, the calculation of the applied pressure, the estimation of the carrying capacity and the evaluation of the following long and short-term settlement components.
+This includes an introduction to the different configurations of shallow foundations, calculations of the applied pressure, estimation of the carrying capacity and the evaluation of long and short-term settlement components.
 A preliminary introduction to the mat foundation's design and analysis will also be covered.

 The difference between the working stress design and the ultimate limit state approaches will also be discussed, as suggested by North America's most commonly adopted design manuals.
 The structural design of shallow foundations and some special design and loading conditions will be covered.
 Finally, several design examples will be discussed, covering the typical soil and loading conditions.